 Mortgage Market Institutions and Housing Market Outcomes -- added 3/26/2015

 (replaces previous papers on continuous workout mortgages)

 What it's about: I develop an equilibrium model of housing and mortgage markets where house prices, mortgage interest rates, and leverage ratios are determined endogenously.
-The model is used to study a number of counterfactuals related to mortgage market institutions.
+Counterfactuals related to mortgage credit availability and mortgage contract design are explored.
 General equilibrium effects are shown to be important.